red-stripe/mussy-notebook/docs/_posts/2021-09/2021-09-01-September.md

 {% thought

 This was my first go at making up slants.
 I made them up after pouring all the agar plates first, so the PDA mix had stated to cool a bit.
 The last few didn't slant very nicely.
-In addition I'm a bit concerned that the small size of the test tube will make them challanging to work with during later processes.
+In addition I'm a bit concerned that the small size of the test tube will make them challenging to work with during later processes.

  %}

 # 2021.09.13

-Remade all of the pervious plates and slants from 11/09, this time with the correct recipie. ㅇㅅㅇ)
+Remade all of the previous plates and slants from 11/09, this time with the correct recipe. ㅇㅅㅇ)
 {% note
     --
   Discarded: TDA2 14.08 & TDA3 10.09 x2